ZhuoZhi-HIT/hydejack/aboutme.md

 ## Research & Project
 ###  Participated in postgraduate period
-* Modeling and verification of four-rotor UAV flight control system
+* Modeling and verification of the quadrotor flight control system
 * Research on fault diagnosis method of core components of industrial robot
 * The Review of Related Entropy Theories Application in Condition Monitoring of Rotating Machineries
 * Tetris game based on FPGA development board